wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 </tr>
 <tr>
 <td>match (optional)</td>
 <td>Regular expression.
-If specified, extract the tag only if the span name, source name, or span tag matches this regular expression.</td>
+If specified, extract the tag only if the log tag matches this regular expression.</td>
 </tr>
 <tr>
 <td>iterations (optional)</td>